tak-bro/aicommit2/README.md

 ## Using Locally

-You can also use your model for free with [Ollama](https://ollama.com/).
+You can also use your model for free with [Ollama](https://ollama.com/) and is available to use both Ollama and remote providers simultaneously.

 1. Install Ollama from [https://ollama.com](https://ollama.com/)